olivier3lanc/Frontend-links/README.md

 ## Image optimizers

+* [ImageAlpha — image minifier (like JPEG with transparency!)](https://pngmini.com/) ImageAlpha greatly reduces file sizes of 24-bit PNG files (including alpha transparency) by applying lossy compression and conversion to a more efficient PNG8+alpha format.
+Such images are compatible with iOS, all browsers, and even degrade well in IE6.
 * [Image cache & resize service](https://images.weserv.nl/) Manipulate images on-the-fly with a worldwide cache
 * [Responsive Breakpoints Generator](https://www.responsivebreakpoints.com/) The Responsive Image Breakpoints Generator efficiently analyzes each hi-res image and finds the best dimensions for embedding in your website
 * [TinyPNG – Compress WebP, PNG and JPEG images intelligently](https://tinypng.com/) Make your website faster and save bandwidth.
 TinyPNG optimizes your WebP, PNG and JPEG images by 50-80% while preserving full transparency!